 Different maximum rates of Thesis Allowance apply, depending upon whether the student is undertaking Masters or Doctorate level study.
-For details of these maximum rates, see A guide to Australian Government payments A Guide to Australian Government Payments.
+For details of these maximum rates, see A Guide to Australian Government Payments.

 97.5.2 Claiming Thesis Allowance

 Thesis Allowance must be claimed within two years of the expiry of the Award.